jeeyoungk/resume/resume.md

 ### Cofounder - Polychart Inc (2012)

 * Technical cofounder in a data visualization startup.
+Was responsible for most of programming & operation work.
 * Built a data visualization tool around grammar of graphics by Wilkinson.
-* Built a JavaScript charting library focused on customizability and expressiveness, loosely benchmarking Hadley Wickham's ggplot2.
+* Built a JavaScript charting library focused on customizability and expressiveness, loosely based on Hadley Wickham's ggplot2.
-* Managed servers and created deploy processes.
 * **Tools**: Coffeescript, Python, SVG, d3.js, knockout.js.

 ### Software Engineer Intern - Google (2010)